 How do you imagine the perfect chocolate layer cake?
 You would probably think of moist layers, gooey frosting and a great chocolate taste.
 But if you are a real dessert lover, you might go one step further in your dreams and add a raspberry filling.
 Chocolate tastes even better with it!
 Indeed, this Chocolate Cake with Raspberry Filling is a real perfection!

-The second best thing about this cake, after its incredible taste, is the fact that you can prepare it all year round.
-That is because you don’t need fresh raspberries: you can make it with frozen ones!
+Wonderful taste, moist layers and delicious strawberry taste: this cake is perfect for any birthday celebration!
+And you can prepare it all year round, because you don’t need fresh raspberries: you can make it with frozen!
 They are great also for decoration, even though you can decorate the cake with dried raspberries as well.

 Can you use jam as a cake filling